 16th May 2019

 Climate change means droughts, floods, rising sea levels, extreme weather and nature loss.
 How much carbon dioxide we release will decide how serious these impacts are.
 Burning coal is a major contributor.
-To protect the climate, coal’s share of global electricity supply must be cut to 2% by 2050.
+There are currently over 200 coal plants left in Europe.

 But governments in the EU hand out billions in subsidies to prop up coal every year.
 And coal’s toxic problems don’t end with climate change.